Skip to main content

 4. Click Apply.

-1. Create a New App: Go to https://dev.teams.microsoft.com and click Apps > New app.
+1. Create a new app: Go to the Teams developer portal and click Apps > New app.

-2. Name App: Give the app a relevant name.
+2. Name app: Give the app a relevant name, such as Torq Bot, and click Create.

-2. App ID: This is auto-generated; copy it for later use in Torq.
-If you forget to copy it, you can access it again as described here in step 2.b.
+2. App ID: The app ID is auto-generated; copy it for later use in Torq.
+If you forget to copy it, you can access it again in your app Dashboard.

 3. Short description: Torq Security Automation Bot